Report of the Topical Group on Cosmic Probes of Dark Matter for Snowmass 2021: Roads to New Physics

 \subsection{Axions and Axion-like Particles}

 Interest in axion and axion-like particles as potential dark matter candidates has increased significantly since the last Snowmass study \citep{Kusenko:2013saa,Adams:2022pbo,Antypas:2022asj}.
 The diversity of terrestrial axion experiments has increased dramatically during this time period \citep{Adams:2022pbo}.
 Current experiments now probe the QCD axion model space in the $\mu$eV mass range \citep{ADMX:2019uok,HAYSTAC:2020kwv,ADMX:2021nhd}, and future experiments are poised to extend sensitivity to higher and lower masses \citep{Adams:2022pbo}.
 Meanwhile, the expanding theoretical landscape of axion-like particle models makes it increasingly important to understand the cosmological implications of these models and their detectable signatures in the cosmos.
+For example, a thermal population of sub-eV mass axions would leave a cosmological imprint that could be detected through measurements of $N_{\rm eff}$ \cite{Dvorkin:2022jyg}.

-Cosmic probes provide important complementary information in the search for QCD axions and more generally, axion-like particles.
+Cosmic probes provide important complementary information in the search for QCD axions and axion-like particles.
 In particular, a detailed understanding of the local dark matter distribution is important for both designing terrestrial search strategies and interpreting any positive experimental results from those searches \citep{Green:2017odb}.
 For example, many terrestrial cavity experiments search for a distinct, narrow feature coming from axion conversion into photons \citep{Adams:2022pbo}.
 The width of the axion feature depends on the velocity dispersion of dark matter in the Milky Way, and more precisely, the Solar neighborhood.
 Thus, precision cosmic measurements of the local dark matter velocity and density distributions are an important guide when planning future searches for axions and axion-like particles.

 The existence of dynamically cold dark matter substructure within the Solar System can change the signal strength and temporal modulation behavior in dark matter direct detection~\citep{Freese:2003na,Savage:2006qr}.
 In addition, gravitational focusing of dark matter streams by the Sun, Moon and Earth can affect the phase-space distribution of local dark matter particles \cite{Alenazi:2006wu,Sofue:2020mda,Lee:2013wza} and have an impact on direct detection signals accordingly.
 Many current studies are based on WIMPs models, and more work is needed to extend them to axion detection.
 For instance, since axions are much colder than WIMPs in the streams, the axion signal strength can be boosted more significantly due to gravitational focusing~\cite{focusing}.
 In fact, the possible existence of cold dark matter structures has motivated alternative ``high-resolution'' experimental scan strategies \citep{ADMX:2006kgb}.
 Conversely, the discovery of an axion signal in terrestrial haloscope experiment would immediately provide information about the local velocity dispersion of dark matter and enable improved modeling of the local dark matter distribution \citep{Foster:2017hbq}.